 Only work on the scope outlined in the project

 You should expect to support the Organization only on the scope of the particular project you matched on.
-If your work goes above and beyond, ask the Organization to post another project, so that our team can match you together and ensure get you credited for your additional work!
+If your work goes above and beyond, Catchafire can adjust the reported impact on the platform (e.g., updating the "money saved" metric) behind the scenes for regular projects.
+For consultations, such as 1-hour Finance consultations, a new full-length project must be created since hours cannot be extended after completion.
 If you're unsure as to what exactly falls under your original project scope, feel free to reach out to our team using the blue chat bubble on the bottom-right of your screen!
 (For keyboard-only and screen-reader users, please email us at [email protected].
 This link opens in a new tab.)

 Know that you are the expert